linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 - The estimate relies on key assumptions, such as the peak margins, that may not fully materialize.
 - It doesn't account for risks like continued natural gas price volatility that could pressure margins.

 As a result, I would apply a discounted multiple to this peak EPS figure to account for its uncertain timing and sustainability.
 The multiple should also reflect the volatility and risks inherent in Westlake's commodity chemicals business.
-A sum-of-the-parts valuation, assigning a lower multiple to the vinyls segment, could also make sense given its greater cyclicality.
+A sum-of-the-parts valuation, assigning a lower multiple to the vinyls segment, could also make sense given its greater [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]].

 In summary, while the peak cycle EPS estimate is a useful data point, I would be conservative in applying a multiple to it for valuation purposes given the transitory nature of peak chemical industry profits.
 Westlake's stock will likely trade at a discounted multiple to more stable chemical companies.